 But USB 3.0 since it’s release on November 2008 has made updates.
 USB 3.1 also known as USB 3.1 Gen 2 came in January 2013 doubled the data transfer speeds to 10 Gbits/s.
 In July 2017 USB standard group promoter announced USB 3.2 which increased data transfer speeds to 20 Gbit/s over USB type C interface.
 The increased speeds were as a result of multi-lane operation or combining two 10 Gbits/s lanes.

-While there’s no official release date for USB 4.0, the standard is speculated to be announced in 2020 and is expected to boast data transfer speeds of up to 100 Gb/s.
-That’s about 5 times faster than USB 3.2, the latest USB standard.
+USB 4.0 was released on 29, Aug 2019 by the USB Implementers Forum.
+Unlike the other earlier standards, it’s the only USB protocol that requires USB Type C connector.
+It handles data transfer speeds of up to 100 Gb/s.
+That’s about 5 times faster than USB 3.2.
 Right now, even the fastest hard drives are not even able to max out USB 3.X speeds.
 Even super fast SSDs read/write speeds max at roughly 6 Gbps like the Samsung 850 Pro or SanDisk Extreme Pro.
 So there’s really no point of increasing USB speeds until hard drives become faster.

 USB vs. Thunderbolt